North Atlantic tropical storm seasonal forecast 2022

 Recent studies have shown that dynamical models have considerable skill predicting the number of tropical storms - for example successfully predicting the change from the exceptionally active season of 2005 to the below-normal activity of the 2006 season.
 In 2017, the Met Office seasonal forecast system successfully predicted the above-average activity that was observed in the North Atlantic, including the high frequency of tropical cyclone tracks around the northeast Caribbean (Camp et al., 2018).
 Full details of the skill to predict tropical storm activity around the world has previously been documented by Camp et al. (2015) and for real-time forecasts in Klotzbach et al. (2019).

 The table below shows the seasonal forecast values issued on 02 August 2022 for the whole of the 2022 season together with the end of season observed values.
+Since the GloSea forecast being verified here was for the period August 2022 to January 2023, the subtropical storm which occurred in January 2023 is counted in these statistics.
 This season the observed number of tropical storms, major hurricanes and ACE Index were all towards the lower end of the 70% forecast range, but the number of hurricanes was at the top of the 70% forecast range.

 |Most likely number||70% forecast range||Observed number|